Set Prediction without Imposing Structure as Conditional Density Estimation: Deep Energy based Set Prediction

 Prediction from an energy-based viewpoint corresponds to finding the set with the lowest energy value.
 One approach addresses this intractable optimization problem by approximating a local minimum via gradient descent \citep{belanger2016structured, belanger2017end}.
 Learning a multi-modal distribution is clearly not sufficient, as the deterministic gradient descent algorithm would not be able to cover all possible sets.
 This would make the learning process pointless, except for a single local minimum in the energy function.
 We propose to augment the gradient descent optimizer with additional Gaussian noise during the first $n$ steps:

-For simplicity we choose the same maximum number of steps $T$, both for sampling and prediction.
+For simplicity we choose the same maximum number of steps $T$, both for training and prediction.
 One interpretation of the prediction procedure is: 1.
-Sample $\mY^{(S)}$ based on the energy $E_\theta$ and 2.
-Refine the sample, such that $\mY^{(T)}$ is a local minimum of $E_\vtheta$ that is close to $\mY^{(S)}$.
-This procedure allows for multiple different predictions.
+Langevin MCMC sample $\mY^{(S)}$ based on the energy $E_\theta$ and 2.
+Refine the sample via gradient descent, such that $\mY^{(T)}$ is a local minimum of $E_\vtheta$ that is close to $\mY^{(S)}$.
+Note that the partial derivative $\frac{\partial}{\partial \mY}E_\vtheta(\vx,\mY^{(t)})$ is not stochastic and can be computed independent of a mini-batch.
+Thus the sole source of randomness lies with the addition of $U$, resulting in a prediction procedure that allows for different predictions given the same observation.

 From the set prediction point of view, the noise term addresses an optimization problem that is specific to set functions.
 Commonly used set neural networks \citep{zaheer2017deep}, require permutation invariant pooling operators.
 Examples include sum or mean pooling.
 Both of these result in identical partial gradients for identical elements: